Strategy. Valuation. Econometrics. Consulting.

 We have an in-depth understanding of the intricate dynamics between different stakeholders in the real estate industry, enabling us to offer accurate and precise appraisal services that aid in the resolution of the most complex property valuation issues.
 Our expertise has been instrumental in negotiations and settlements of many of the most high-profile real estate litigation cases worldwide.

-Dr. Yost-Bremm is an Assistant Professor of Finance at San Francisco State University and holds a license as a Certified General appraiser in the state of California.
+Dr. Yost-Bremm is an Assistant Professor of Finance at San Francisco State University and holds a California Certified General Appraiser license.
 He has extensive expertise in analyzing the effects of environmental contamination on real estate values, specifically in class actions or mass tort claims, both during certification and merit phases.
 Dr. Yost-Bremm has provided testimony in federal court and has also offered statistical analysis services to international government agencies for non-litigation purposes related to environmental cleanups.Learn More

 Orell Anderson is a renowned expert in real estate damages with over 29 years of experience.
 He has been qualified as an expert witness in various courts across the United States and internationally, including the Federal Court of Australia.
 He currently serves as the Co-chair of the ABA’s Environmental Litigation Sub-Committee on Damages and Eminent Domain, and is a member of several committees, including the IRWA Valuation Community of Practice.
 Mr. Anderson is also a frequent speaker, instructor, and writer, and is the contributing author of the book Real Estate Damages.Learn More

 Mr. Valdez is a Founding Principal and Testifying Expert at Strategic Property Analytics.
 Steve has a specialty in complex property valuation and real estate damages.
 His practice is international, including iconic properties and highly publicized disasters and an array of detrimental conditions.
-He is the co-author of the Valuation of Environmentally Contaminated Real Estate course for the International Right of Way Association.
-Mr. Valdez has authored several published articles in legal and valuation journals and is a noted contributor to authoritative texts on the valuation of detrimental conditions in real estate.Learn More
+He is a contribution author to many publications for the International Right of Way Association and the Appraisal Institute.
+Mr. Valdez is a designated expert and has been deposed and testified as an expert witness in many trials.Learn More

 Mr. Yost-Bremm is an Assistant Professor of Finance at San Francisco State University, and a licensed California state appraiser (Certified General).
 Dr. Yost-Bremm has been with Strategic Property Analytics, Inc. since 2018, developing and critiquing statistical methodologies involving real property on behalf of numerous firms and individuals.
 Dr. Yost-Bremm has significant experience in analyzing the impacts of environmental contamination, particularly under class action or mass tort claims (at both the certification and merit stages).
 He has testimony experience in federal court.
 In addition, he has also provided statistical analysis services under non-litigation circumstances, involving environmental cleanups by international government agencies.Learn More